OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Is two-wheeler insurance mandatory in India?

-Third Party insurance is mandatory under the Motor Vehicles Act.
-Own Damage cover is optional but strongly recommended.
-Riding without TP insurance attracts a fine of 2,000 for the first offence and 4,000 for subsequent offences, plus personal liability for all third-party damages.
+Third Party (TP) liability insurance is mandatory under the Motor Vehicles Act for all two-wheelers.
+Own Damage (OD) cover is optional but strongly recommended.
+Riding without TP insurance attracts a fine of Rs 2,000 for the first offence and Rs 4,000 for subsequent offences, plus full personal liability for all third-party damages.

 How is IDV calculated for a two-wheeler?